-7. Lung cancer screening methods
+8.2.
+Lung cancer screening method

-In asymptomatic at-risk populations, the efficacy of lung cancer screening with Chest x-rays (CXR) or computed tomography (CT) has been investigated.
+In asymptomatic at-risk populations, the efficacy of lung cancer screening with chest x-rays (CXR) or computed tomography (CT) has been investigated.
 In the past, the final outcome was a change in the disease's stage; however, the reduction in mortality is the gold standard indicator of screening's effectiveness [80].
 This strategy necessitates focusing on people who pose the greatest risk.
 Plain CXR and sputum cytology were used to detect early lung cancer in some 1970s trials [81].
 Although only 20% of diagnoses were made, sputum cytology alone identified more than 80% of lung cancers that could be surgically removed, as majority of squamous cell carcinomas in their early stages [82].
 When cytological screening was added, there was no difference in mortality, as was observed.
 CXR screening also found 60% of lung cancers that came up during the screening period, half of which were staged diseases [83].
 Since CT can provide more detailed images of the chest than CXR, it is better suited for cancer diagnosis.
 It is common knowledge that the radiation dose, which is 100 times higher than that of CXR, is too high to justify the benefits of early diagnosis over the dangers of radiation exposure [84].
 As a result, interest in lung cancer screening only emerged when CT was confirmed with low radiation doses [85].
-Low dose computed tomography, known as LDCT, is performed at settings to minimize radiation exposure compared to a standard chest CT.
-The effective radiation dose of Low dose computed tomography (LDCT) is 22% lower than that of standard CT [86].
-As a result, a modification to the protocol was proposed to lessen the use of Positron emission tomography (PET) CT in screening trials in order to lower the risk of radiation exposure.
+The effective radiation dose of zero-dose CT (LCDT) is 22% lower than that of standard CT [86].
+As a result, a modification to the protocol was proposed to lessen the use of PET CT in screening trials in order to lower the risk of radiation exposure.
 The diagnosis of lung cancer can be easily made with the assistance of LCDT, but there is no benefit in terms of mortality.
-Lung cancer-specific mortality (20%) and all-cause mortality (6.7%) have been found to be significantly lower in the LDCT group [87].
+Lung cancer-specific mortality (20%) and allcause mortality (6.7%) have been found to be significantly lower in the LDCT group [87].
 Additionally, there was a lower rate of late-stage diagnoses, which indicates that the disease's early stages were successfully identified and treated.
 Lung cancer screening does not appear to be beneficial for nonsmokers.
 Lung cancer detection rates differ significantly between current and former smokers, according to additional analyses [88].

-7.1.
+8.3.
 Bronchoscopy